wp-plugins/memberpress-addon-for-wp-courseware/readme.txt

 * Other [Fly Plugins](http://flyplugins.com) by Fly Plugins.
 * Follow Fly Plugins on [Facebook](http://facebook.com/flyplugins)
 * Check out the Fly Plugins [YouTube](http://www.youtube.com/flyplugins) channel.

+= Disclaimer =
+This is not an actual membership plugin.
+It is only the integration, or “middle-man” between WP Courseware and MemberPress.

 == Installation ==